Recorded 30th May 1978, broadcast 16th June 1978:

 Not a Fall fan though.
 Very few were, in fairness

 They hadn’t released a single or an album at that point.
-“It’s a New Thing” was their first 7″ and that was still three months away from being recorded.
+“It’s the New Thing” was their first single (preceded by the “Bingo Master’s Break-out” EP) and that was still three months away from being recorded.
 The debut LP “Live at the Witch Trials” (neither live or recorded at witch trials) was still a twinkle in their eye, six months away.

 Given that this was so early on the band’s career, it is no surprise that the session is rather raw.
 It already sounds unique to the band, even though it is not a huge development of the early punk and new wave music that was around from ’75 and ’76 onwards.
 The Clash were already on to “(White Man) in Hammersmith Palais”.
 Siouxsie and the Banshees were about to record “Hong Kong Garden”.
 By comparison, this first Peel session still feels somewhat DIY.